thunze/abitur/englisch/part_1.md

 - ***rhetorical question:*** obvious answer, may be indirectly criticizing sth.
 - ***simile:*** comparison, usually with *"like"*
 - ***symbol:*** one thing is used to represent sth. else, e. g. the rose is a symbol for love
-- ***use of the first person plural:*** involves the audience and presupposes that everybody else agrees

 ### Potential function of stylistic devices
 - (to) establish contact with sb.